harithe/harithe.github.com/_posts/2011/2011-04-07-an-gloomy-operation-of-centos.markdown

 		checking for gcc... no</br>
 		checking for cc... no</br>
 		checking for cl.exe... no</br>
-		configure: error: in `/opt/softwares/centos/rpm-4.8.1':</br>
+		configure: error: in '/opt/softwares/centos/rpm-4.8.1':</br>
 		configure: error: no acceptable C compiler found in $PATH</br>
-		See `config.log' for more details.</br>
+		See 'config.log' for more details.</br>
 		需要重新安装gcc

 3. 安装gcc